The person at the center of this case

 Remarks: Features: Previously healed nasal fracture, Victim had Plagiocephaly (flat head syndrome), Back of the victim’s head was flat.
 Dental: Extensive dental work to include a ten unit porcelain fixed, porcelain to metal bridge with missing teeth replaced with porcelain pontics.

-Victim estimated killed approximately two weeks prior to discovery on April 9, 1989
+Victim was killed approximately two weeks before discovery on April 9, 1989

-Skeletal remains found in tobacco barn in rural Grant County, Kentucky
+Victim's remains found in a tobacco barn in rural Grant County, Kentucky